ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 $$ \{\big((w_{o-c},w_{o-c+1},\dots,w_{o-1}),\ w_o\big)\ |\ c\leq o\leq W\} $$

 In fact, one can even choose $w_o$ to be the word directly *before* the context.
-However, these variations do not really alter the results of the CBOW model, they are merely preferential {SOURCE}.
+However, these variations do not really alter the results of the CBOW model.
+They are merely preferential {SOURCE}.

-{HELP} {EXTEND THIS SECTION A BIT?}
+Furthermore, there are

 ## 1.4&nbsp;&nbsp;&nbsp;&nbsp;Training the Model: Stochastic Gradient Descent